sebastiandedeyne/sebastiandedeyne.com/content/collections/pages/now.md

 I'm still learning Svelte.
 It's become my default frontend framework for side projects, and I enjoy talking and writing about it.

 In my free time, I'm learning photography.
-I occasionally post on [Glass](https://glass.photo/sebdd).